Listed Buildings and Structures

 Outer Wall

 It is claimed it took 7 apprentices and 7 tradesmen, 7 years to build the 7ft tall wall.
-Not seen in Siberechts’ painting of 1697, but shown in Jan Grifter’s painting from around 1720.
+Not seen in Siberechts’ painting of 1697, but shown in Jan Griffier’s painting from 1720.

 Mounting Block (Horse)